geoserver/geoserver/doc/en/developer/source/programming-guide/testing/index.rst

 This callback method is invoked before the system has been created.
 It is meant to provide the test with a way to configure what configuration gets created in the Geoserver data directory for the test.
 By default the test setup will create a standard set of vector layers.
-This method is where that should be changed, for instnace to indicate that the test requires that raster layers be created as well.
+This method is where that should be changed, for instance to indicate that the test requires that raster layers be created as well.
 For example:

 .. code-block:: java